RasmusUK/02805-social-graphs-and-interactions-project/README.md

-# 02805-social-graphs-and-interactions-project
+# 02805 Social Graphs and Interactions Project

+## Overview
-This project epxlores genre-based biases in movie ratings.
+This project explores genre-based biases in movie ratings using sentiment analysis, network analysis, and TF-IDF methods.

-This repo contains a .devcontainer used for development in visual studio code.
-It runs a mini conda docker container with all the required python libraries.
-Workspace is where the actual work is done.
-It consists of data, images and notebooks.
-The main explainer notebook is in workspace/notebooks/ml.ipynb.
+## Repository Contents
+This repository includes a **`.devcontainer`** for development in Visual Studio Code.
+The container uses a miniconda-based Docker environment with all necessary Python libraries pre-installed.

+### Key Features
+- **Development Environment**: The `.devcontainer` for easy setup in Visual Studio Code.
+- **Workspace Directory**: The main working directory containing data, visualizations, and notebooks.
+  - **Data**: Raw and processed datasets.
+  - **Images**: Visualizations and images.
+  - **Notebooks**: Notebooks for analysis and visualization.
+- **Main Notebook**: The primary explainer notebook is located at: `./workspace/notebooks/ml.ipynb`.

+## Getting Started
+1. Open the repository in **Visual Studio Code** with the dev container configured.
+2. Navigate to the main notebook (`ml.ipynb`).
+3. The environment runs in a miniconda-based Docker container with all dependencies.